Find out more about Bob Atkinson

-Our round-up of the best British beaches includes the cream of the old favourites as well as some luscious, more hidden coves around the country.
+Our round-up of the best British beaches includes a selection of familiar classics as well as some more exclusive, hidden coves around the country.

 Brighton, south east England

 This fun-time south coast town is one of the originals.
 Today it’s just as much a piece of London by the sea as it is a beach resort, with many treating it as a stylish but more laidback escape from the big city.

 You can explore the pier and shingle beach, swim in the Channel or head into town for a whirl around the quirky and decadent Royal Pavilion, built as a seaside home for George, Prince of Wales.

 Find hotels in Brighton in all price ranges.

-Blackpool is THE place to go for everything making up a traditional British seaside resort.
+Blackpool is THE place to go for everything that makes up the stereotypical traditional British seaside resort.

 There’s ice cream, candy floss, kiss-me-quick hats and rock candy to get stuck into.
 There are also world-class theme park rides at Blackpool Pleasure Beach, a long sand beach, three piers and wall-to-wall entertainment from the immense Comedy Carpet – a concrete art work incorporating jokes and music hall catchphrases – at the foot of Blackpool Tower, to West End shows such as Mamma Mia! at the Opera House in the Winter Gardens complex.

-Add in sea front trams, donkey rides, horse and trap trips, a superb zoo, fortune tellers and the Illuminations light show in early autumn and you have the UK’s premier resort.
+Add in seafront trams, donkey rides, horse and trap trips, a superb zoo, fortune tellers and the Illuminations light show in early autumn and you have a strong contender for the UK’s premier resort.